FRENSIE/FRENSIE/README.md

 **Advanced**

-1. create a swig directory (e.g. software/swig)
+1. create a swig directory (e.g. software/swig): `mkdir /software/swig`
-2. move to the swig directory
+2. move to the swig directory: `cd /path-to/swig`
 3. clone the repository: `git clone git@github.com:swig/swig.git`
 4. make a symbolic link to the new directory: `ln -s swig src`
 5. create a build directory: `mkdir build`
-6. move to the build directory (e.g. software/swig/build)
+6. move to the build directory (e.g. software/swig/build): `cd /swig/build`
 7. run `../src/configure --prefix=absolute-path-to_software/swig`
 8. launch the build of SWIG with `make -j n`, where n is the number of threads desired
 9. install SWIG with `make install`